-Interview in the Quadraad about my research interests: adaptive mechanisms for behaviour change
+Interview in the Quadraad about my research interests: adaptive mechanisms for behaviour change.
+Podcast interview (Dutch) about my research on software that supports people in changing their behaviour.

 - Behaviour Change Support Systems